-Students are expected to disclose learning support or pastoral care needs to the OTC at interview or as early as possible in the student life cycle.
+Students are expected to disclose learning support or additional care needs to the OTC at interview or as early as possible in the student life cycle.
 College welcomes all feedback from students and see it as a vital element to the development and enhancement of the service we offer to students.
+The College offers a Student Support Service and Student Support Officer described in the current